A Survey of Graph Unlearning: Categorization and Frameworks

 \subsubsection{Parameter-based Retraining}

-Another way to implement exact unlearning is to store the historical parameters of the model for further adjustment.

-\cite{ullah2021machine} propose an unlearning approach for training the model using mini-batch stochastic gradient descent (SGD).
+Another way to implement exact unlearning is to store the historical parameters of the model for further adjustment. \cite{ullah2021machine} propose an unlearning approach for training the model using mini-batch stochastic gradient descent (SGD).
 Throughout the training process, the model parameters are saved at each iteration.
 When deletion requests are received, retraining commences solely from the iteration when the deleted data first appeared.
 This strategy optimizes the unlearning process, allowing for targeted updates and minimizing redundant retraining efforts.
 The authors in \cite{cong2022grapheditor} introduce GraphEditor, a graph representation learning and unlearning approach that supports both node and edge deletion and addition.
 GraphEditor offers an exact unlearning solution without necessitating extensive retraining.
 The core principle behind GraphEditor lies in transforming the conventional GNN training problem into an alternative problem with a closed-form solution.
 Once the initial training is completed and the weight matrix \(W\) is obtained, GraphEditor computes the closed-form solution, returning \(W^\prime\), the updated weight matrix, and \(S^*\), the inverse correlation matrix for unlearning.
 In the event of a deletion request, GraphEditor updates the model parameters \(W^\prime\) by first removing the effect of the requested node/edge on the remaining nodes and then updating the model.
 This targeted approach ensures efficient and precise unlearning, making GraphEditor a useful tool for managing graph data and maintaining model integrity.
 However, a key limitation of the paper lies in its applicability, as the majority of GNNs employed are non-linear.
 Consequently, the current results may have limited relevance in such scenarios.
 Furthermore, envisioning the generalization of the current approach to more intricate network structures presents challenges, as it heavily relies on the linear characteristics of the problem.
+In recommendation scenario, Untraining Alternating Least Squares (Untrain-ALS) \cite{xu2023netflix} proposes to fine-tune based on the pretrained weights.
+They retrain the model with new data after the removal until convergence.
+They show that mathematically retraining with ALS equals minimizing the model loss on the remaining data after removal, making it an exact unlearning method.